 From Invasive to Inventive

 Growing in abundance along the Volta River, water hyacinth is regarded as one of the world’s worst invasive aquatic plants.
 Not only is it able to double its size in less than two weeks, the hyacinth’s dense foliage blocks sunlight from entering the water, while thick stems absorb nutrients needed by other native species.
-Known in communities around our Akuse office as the “poison flower” the water hyacinth earned its nickname from local fisherman who quickly realized this weed was the reason why their businesses were failing.
+Known in communities around Kpong as the “poison flower” the water hyacinth earned its nickname from local fisherman who quickly realized this weed was the reason why their businesses were failing.
 In communities downriver from Ghana’s Akosombo Dam, chemical and mechanical means for controlling the weed’s growth along the Volta are not a sustainable solution.

 Watch: Working with Water Hyacinth